 I’ve had to deal with more and more ignorant people the more dramatic my style became.
 It allowed me to grow thicker skin and boy I’m so glad it did because I was a right nervous wreck when I first started!
 Even now it’s still quite nerve-wracking to be decked out in MA*RS, but my style has toned down because of my laziness so it’s not quite so bad anymore.
 Here are some tips I’ve learnt over the years on wearing gyaru it in public!

-01. Build up your confidence
+01. Start building up your confidence by wearing “normal” clothes

-02. Kill them with kindness
+02. Kill ignorance with kindness

 People often come off more rude than they seem when they ask about gyaru (and all jfashion styles in general) – whether it’s something along the lines of, “Why are you dressed like that?” or “Are you going to a party?”
-The best way to answer is politely, and if they start acting like a dick then just walk away and ignore them.
+The best thing to do is to answer politely, and if they start acting like a dick then just walk away and ignore them.
 I had a random guy at uni point at my eyes and said, “What’s with them?” and, after explaining that they were circle lens, he shrugged it off saying that they looked cool.
 It’s always good to react first with kindness with people who don’t know anything about Japanese fashion.